Loading

 Departing Australia

-If you hold a subclass 786 visa, it does not permit you to travel to and re-enter Australia.
+If you hold a subclass 786 visa, it does not permit you to re-enter Australia.
 Your visa will cease when you leave Australia.

-If you hold a subclass 786 visa and want to travel outside Australia, contact us before you depart at 449.786.travel.requests@homeaffairs.gov.au.
+If you hold a subclass 786 visa and want to travel outside Australia, email us before you depart at 449.786.travel.requests@homeaffairs.gov.au.

 If you are considering travel outside of Australia, you should consult a registered migration agent or legal practitioner.